-Adult children and their aging loved ones have much to gain from candor, said Bronson Kibler, a financial advisor with Arch Advisory Group in Atlanta, Georgia.
+Adult children and their aging loved ones have much to gain from candor, said Bronson Kibler, a financial professional with Arch Advisory Group in Atlanta, Georgia.

 Parents need not disclose specifics about the value of their estate or whether they intend to leave their kids an inheritance, but they can assure their offspring that they have what they need to cover their living expenses.
 They can also use the discussion as an opportunity to get their estate planning documents in order, if they haven’t already, that will ensure that their wishes will be carried out when the time comes.

 “You should always be respectful of their privacy,” he said.
-“Tell your parents that they can choose any advisor that they trust, but that you would just like to know that they’re taken care of and that they’ve had those important conversations.”
+“Tell your parents that they can choose any financial professional that they trust, but that you would just like to know that they’re taken care of and that they’ve had those important conversations.”

 Families who talk about money may be more likely to foster healthy relationships, raise children with better saving and spending habits, and achieve their goal of attaining financial security.
 If you haven’t opened up with your loved ones lately, it may be time for a family meeting.

-1 National Endowment for Financial Education, “Two in Five Americans Confess to Financial Infidelity Against Their Partner,” Feb.
-11, 2016.
+1 National Endowment for Financial Education, “Two in Five Americans Admit to Financial Infidelity Against Their Partner,” Nov.
+18, 2021.

 3 TIAA, “Family Money Matters Survey,” March 1, 2017.